 In today’s big data world, every organization is generating a vast and expansive digital footprint.
 Inside this data are insights that can make or break organization security.
-The question should not be why use security intelligence software, but why not use security intelligence software?
-There are infinite insights a security and risk professionals can pull from their data, but here are five essential reasons to use security intelligence software.
+The question should not be why use this software, but why not use security intelligence software?
+There are infinite insights a security and risk professionals can pull from their data, but here are five essential reasons to use intelligence software purpose built for security.

 Information Discovery and Real-time Alerting